Expected Parrot

 Ideal for

-Mid-size product teams collaborating on simulations, needing custom integrations and SSO.
+Product and design teams of up to 10 seats collaborating on simulations, needing custom integrations and SSO.

 What this tier adds

-Increases to 200 simulations per day, team collaboration (up to 10 seats), custom integrations, dedicated Slack channel, and SSO.
+Adds 200 simulations per day (vs 50), team collaboration, custom integrations, dedicated Slack support, and SSO.

 Enterprise